k1ycee/Solana-Pump-Fun-Sniper-Bot/readme.md

 ## How to Contribute

-SIFPUN thrives on community collaboration.
+SCRUVA thrives on community collaboration.
 Here’s how you can help:

 Report Issues: Found a bug or have suggestions?
 Share them in the issues tab.

-Submit Code: Developers can fork the repository and enhance SIFPUN through pull requests.
+Submit Code: Developers can fork the repository and enhance SCRUVA through pull requests.

-Spread the Word: Share SIFPUN with fellow traders and developers to grow the community.
+Spread the Word: Share SCRUVA with fellow traders and developers to grow the community.

 Every contribution helps improve Solana automated trading tools.